WICG/background-fetch/README.md

 [Some browsers can already start downloads without user interaction](http://output.jsbin.com/fimukur/quiet), but they're easily abortable.
 We're following the same pattern here.

-Background fetch may happen as the result of other background operations, such as push messages, but the download notification will be visible, even after completion.
-Ideally this will let the user know if a particular origin is behaving badly.

-Given that background fetches are pausable and abortable, a browser may choose to start a background fetch in a paused state, and present UI to the user asking if they'd like to continue.
+Background fetch may happen as the result of other background operations, such as push messages.
+In this case the background fetch may start in a paused state, effectively asking the user permission to continue.

 The icon and title of the background fetch are controllable by the origin.
 Hopefully the UI can make clear which parts are under the site's control, and which parts are under the browser's control (origin, data used, abort/pause).
 There's some prior art here with notifications.